rqur/Progress-Tracker-Lite/README.md

-# React-Redux With Thunks Project Assessment
+# React-Redux With Thunks Project

 Read the ENTIRE instructions before running specs for the first time; it contains important information about running tests with Jest.